Life Coaching for College & Teen Girls

 What we CAN control gives us the choice to LEARN from comparison.

 I talk to girls every single day who are suffering from comparison.
 Instead of suffering and torturing yourself, let go of what cannot happen.
+Embrace what CAN happen by choosing to LEARN.

 suzanne's signature